tarwn/lessthandot-hugo/blogs/content/posts/2014-01-22-the-wordpress-migration-you-probably-didnt-know-about.md

   </p>
 </div>

-I quickly started branching out as I followed the tutorial, and before long I realized that Googling for “WordPress _anything_” would consistently net me a clear set of documentation pages with the exact the functions or hooks that I needed to do that _anything_.
+I quickly started branching out as I followed the tutorial, and before long I realized that Googling for "WordPress _anything_" would consistently net me a clear set of documentation pages with the exact the functions or hooks that I needed to do that _anything_.

 <div style="float: right; background-color: #dddddd; margin: 4px 0px 4px 8px; padding: 12px 8px 12px 0;">
   <h4 style="margin: 0px 0px 8px 8px;">